-Have you lost your color and hope?
+Have you lost your zest for life or hope?

 Has the garden of your soul wept and dried up beyond repair?

 Could it flourish again with a wee bit of attention?

 Does nature have the potential to restore ‘joy’ in thy soul?

 A simple choice to reveal your pain, brought others to help you laugh again.